-Indicators of banks' solvency are Tier 1 capital to total assets (indicator 41.a) and impaired loans to total loans (indicator 41.b).
+Indicators of banks' solvency are Tier 1 capital to total assets (indicator 6.3.a) and impaired loans and past due loans (>90 days) to total loans (indicator 6.3.b).
 Tier 1 capital is based on the definition of capital set out in the Basel agreement and it offers a commonly used measure of the capitalisation of a banking sector.
-A banking sector with low levels of Tier 1 capital poses a systemic risk to the whole financial sector as even small losses on assets could have a significant impact on the solvency of banks.16 Furthermore, a standard measure of the materialisation of credit risk, such as the share of impaired loans, can provide some insights into the evolution of credit costs.
+A banking sector with low levels of Tier 1 capital poses a systemic risk to the whole financial sector as even small losses on assets could have a significant impact on the solvency of banks.
+Furthermore, a standard measure of the materialisation of credit risk, such as the share of impaired or past due loans over total loans, can provide some insights into the evolution of credit costs.
 High levels of non-performing loans indicate an on-going deterioration in the quality of banks' assets, harming both the solvency and the profitability of banks.

 With regard to the insurance sector, a set of insurance-specific indicators of solvency and profitability are included in the risk dashboard.
-In the same way as for banks, a major indicator of profitability for insurance corporations is the return on equity (ROE, indicator 42.a).
-Other indicators of profitability are also closely monitored, for example the combined ratio for non-life business (indicator 42.b).
-Similar to the cost-to-income ratio for banks, the combined ratio measures the evolution of costs (operating expense plus insurance-related claims) over net premiums; a ratio above 100 indicates that the sector's core business is not profitable as its costs exceed the value of premiums collected.17 Furthermore, the risk dashboard includes data on the annual growth rates of premiums collected for both life and non-life insurances (indicators 42.c and 42.d).
-Premiums represent the main source of revenue for insurance companies; declining premiums are a symptom of shrinking business for insurers, with possible consequences for their profitability.
+In the same way as for banks, a major indicator of profitability for insurance corporations is the return on equity (ROE, indicator 6.4.a).
+Other indicators of profitability are also closely monitored, for example the combined ratio for non-life business (indicator 6.4.b).
+Similar to the cost-to-income ratio for banks, the combined ratio measures the evolution of costs (operating expense plus insurance-related claims) over net premiums; a ratio above 100 indicates that the sector's core business is not profitable as its costs exceed the value of premiums collected.
+Furthermore, the risk dashboard includes data on the annual growth rates of premiums collected for both life and non-life insurance companies; declining premiums are a symptom of shrinking business for insurers, with possible consequences for their profitability.

 The solvency ratio of an insurance company is defined as the available solvency capital over the required solvency capital, the latter being set by the regulators in accordance with the "Solvency I" framework for insurers operating in the EU.
-The ratio is calculated for life insurance (indicator 43.a) and non-life insurance (indicator 43.b) separately to take account of the substantial differences between the two types of business.
-A declining ratio is a worrying sign of increasing solvency risk; normally supervisors take action well before the ratio reaches the critical level of 100%, below which an insurance company is in danger of insolvency.
+The ratio is calculated for life insurance (indicator 6.5.a) and non-life insurance (indicator 6.5.b) separately to take